gpoore/text2qti/README.md

 ("`*c) `").
 All question and choice text is processed as [Markdown](https://daringfireball.net/projects/markdown/).

-There is also support for a quiz title, a quiz description, and feedback.
-Note that unlike all other text, the title is treated as plain text, not Markdown, due to the QTI format.
+There is also support for a quiz title and description, as well as question titles, point values, and feedback.
+Note that unlike all other text, the quiz and question titles are treated as plain text, not Markdown, due to the QTI format.
+Also note that Canvas may ignore the quiz description and question titles.
+Question point values must be positive integers or half-integers.

 ```
 Quiz title: Addition
 Quiz description: Checking addition.

+Title: An addition question
+Points: 2
 1. What is 2+3?
 ...
 General question feedback.
 +   Feedback for correct answer.